 If you have recently received a DWI, make sure you contact us immediately.
 As your DWI lawyer serving San Antonio, we will do everything we can to make sure you go through this process correctly and fairly.

 Roughly 10 percent of all highway fatalities are caused by drunk drivers.
 While DWIs are something everyone should avoid, it’s important to spot the myths from the facts when discussing them.
-Our DWI attorney in San Antonio breaks down what to know when it comes to dealing with a DWI.
+Our DWI attorney in San Antonio.

 Myth: One drink can greatly increase your likelihood of being in a car accident.